EXOTIC & contrasting coastlines

 contact us fOR stock PRICING, SIZING & USAGE

 The jagged high hilltops of Saint Andrew.
 “I thoroughly enjoy climbing and hiking.
 Occasionally I would take the opportunity to lug my tripod, mounted Nikon D300, complete with a fish eye lens to all sorts of locations.
 Climbing high into the hills of the chalky Mount region, I was able to capture many panoramic images.
-In this photo I am overlooking the East Coast, from Walkers Beach on the left, all the way over to Martins Bay on the right.
-If you can find this location on your hike, look for an old tire swing hanging from a tree.
+In this photo I am overlooking the East Coast, from Walkers Beach, Saint Andrew on the left, all the way over to Martins Bay, Saint John on the right.
+If you can find this location on your hike, look for an old tyre swing hanging from a tree.
 A good place for a rest.”
 Dan

 CONTACT US FOR PRICING, SIZING & USAGE